 My Experience: Ummm… not so much

-I will start by saying I was thrilled to see that they had a printout to help with easy installation.
-We simply taped the print onto our wall, making sure it was level, and screwed the mount to the wall.
+I will start by saying I was thrilled to see there was a printout to help with easy installation.
+We simply taped the print to our wall, making sure it was level, and screwed the mount to the wall.
 Super easy.
 The instructions says to mount it behind your washer, but we couldn’t configure it in that space.

 The pureWash Pro slipped onto the mount without any problems.

 We ran into a few issues with the hose attachments; they’re plastic and did not seem to fit securely in place, thus leaking.
 We ended up having to jimmy-rig our own system in order to prevent drips.
 We probably spent 45-60 minutes, in total, before getting everything set up and functioning properly.

 Update (11/17/2021): This seems to have been updated to stainless steel (according to the replacement images I’m seeing on the website), so this may no longer cause any issues.

 The Claim: Kills 99.9% of Bacteria and Mold (Update: As of 3/24/21, I no longer see this claim made on their site.)

 My Experience: I don’t actually have a laboratory in my house (shocking), so I cannot tell you, with certainty, that the pureWash Pro eliminates 99.9% of bacteria and mold.
 I’m going to have to go with their laboratory testing on this one 🙂